Over four hours of in-depth wisdom on the student, dilettante, and seeker archetypes.

 The student, dilettante, and seeker are commonly confused because of their shared affinity for learning.
 In “The Learners,” Stacey Couch teaches how to clearly discern between them.
 Stacey expertly details each archetype’s gifts, so you know how to leverage their brilliance.

-In this online class, “The Learners: Student, Dilettante, Seeker,” Stacey Couch gives an in-depth definition of the light and the shadow of the student, dilettante, and seeker archetypes.
+In this online class on the “Seeker Archetypes,” Stacey Couch gives an in-depth definition of the light and the shadow of the student, dilettante, and seeker archetypes.
 Stacey describes the main themes of each archetype, so you can recognize and tell them apart.
 Through story and myth, you get concrete examples of each archetype’s expression, teaching you to identify these archetypes in yourself and others.

 You receive a course workbook which includes journal questions and summaries of key points.
 This deepens your knowledge and understanding of which archetypes you are working with at any given time.